 American University has for years conducted a Campus Climate Survey for undergraduate and graduate students, administered every other spring.
 This student survey was significantly revised in 2017.
 Since that time, there have been discussions about a need for similar surveys of faculty and staff.
-The surveys are designed to ask about the experiences of staff and faculty broadly, with a focus on issues related to campus climate.
+Surveys of staff and faculty were conducted, along with the students, in 2019.
+In 2022, faculty are receiving the surveys again.
+This faculty survey is designed to ask about the experiences of faculty broadly, with a focus on issues related to campus climate.

 Do I have to do the survey?

 Participation is voluntary, and you may opt out at any time or skip any individual question you do not wish to answer.
 We greatly appreciate your willingness to participate, but there are no individual consequences to the decision to participate or not.

 Is the survey anonymous?

 Your survey response will be anonymous—the system will not associate your name, ID or email with your responses.
 Results will only be reported in the aggregate and care will be taken to ensure that no open-ended answers can be connected to particular individuals.
 Results will not be reported for categories containing five or fewer respondents.

 If I don't have time to complete it, can I come back to finish the survey later?